cscorley/dissertation/chapters/1_introduction/0_introduction.md

 comprehension activities to gain the knowledge needed to make the change [@Corbi_1989].
 For example, the developer spends effort to understand the system architecture or to locate the parts of the source code implementing the feature(s).
-For developers who are unfamiliar with the system gaining such knowledge can be a time-consuming task.
+For developers who are unfamiliar with the system, gaining such knowledge can be a time-consuming task.
 Topic models of source code can help such developers to understand the system by revealing a latent structure that is not obvious from the package hierarchy or system documentation